A map unveiled in Beijing and London in 2006 could

 visited America is hotly disputed.

-Even if it does prove to have been drawn in 1763, sceptics
+Even if it did prove to have been drawn in 1763, sceptics

-point out that we still only have the mapmaker's word
+would still point out the fact that we still only had the mapmaker's word